Skip to content

 Publishing a NaturaList project is a four-step process managed entirely through the Manage screen inside the app.
 Your spreadsheet never leaves your machine.
 Instead, a compilation step produces a checklist.json file that the live app serves to all users.

-Open the Side Menu (☰ hamburger button) and tap Manage.
+Open the Side Menu (☰ hamburger button) and tap Manage and load your spreadsheet.

 PHP hosting required for reliable URL loading

-Fetching an external file from a browser is subject to CORS (Cross-Origin Resource Sharing) restrictions enforced by the browser.
-On PHP-enabled hosting, NaturaList routes the request through a server-side proxy, which bypasses browser CORS entirely and works reliably with any publicly accessible URL.
-On static hosting (GitHub Pages, Netlify, Cloudflare Pages, etc.) there is no server-side proxy available, so the browser must fetch the file directly.
-Whether this succeeds depends entirely on the CORS policy of the server hosting the spreadsheet - NaturaList has no control over it.
-Google Sheets export URLs, for instance, do not typically send CORS headers that permit cross-origin fetches, so they will fail on static hosting.
-The app displays a notice when it detects it is running on static hosting and you attempt to use the URL loader, but it does allow you to try - some self-hosted file servers are configured to allow cross-origin requests and will work fine.
+On PHP-enabled hosting, NaturaList routes URL requests through a server-side proxy, bypassing browser CORS restrictions entirely - any publicly accessible URL will work reliably.
+On static hosting (GitHub Pages, Netlify, Cloudflare Pages, etc.), the browser must fetch the file directly, and whether this succeeds depends entirely on the CORS policy of the server hosting the spreadsheet.
+Google Sheets export URLs, for instance, will typically fail.
+The app warns you when it detects static hosting, but still allows you to try - some file servers permit cross-origin requests and will work fine.

 There is a checkbox Check assets size that controls whether the compiler makes HEAD requests to all referenced media files during compilation to verify they exist and check their sizes.
 This is on by default and strongly recommended - it catches missing files before you publish.
 Uncheck it only if your update to the spreadsheet did not touch any media files.